writingstudiestree/wst2/CONTRIBUTING.md

 	npm run dev
 	```

-	This will host the website on `localhost`, which you can open in a local browser: see the address ouput by the final command above.
+	This will host the website on `localhost`, which you can open in a local browser: see the address output by the final command above.
 You can keep this site running while you are editing the project; any browser tabs will "hot reload" with your changes when you save them.

 Once you have completed your changes, you can [create a pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork) to ask for your changes to be merged into this repository.